Ronaldo Munck

 Ronaldo Munck is an Argentine sociologist who has worked on the political sociology and globalisation of Latin America and Ireland.

 Biography

 Ronaldo Munck was born and educated in Argentina.
 He completed his PhD in political sociology at the University of Essex in 1976 under the supervision of Ernesto Laclau.

-He was Senior Lecturer in Sociology, University of Ulster (1984-1988), Reader in Sociology, University of Ulster (1988-1994),Professor of Sociology and Head of Department, University of Durban (1994-1996), Professor of Political Sociology, University of Liverpool and Director, Globalisation and Social Exclusion Unit (1996-2004), and Head of Civic Engagement, President's Office, Dublin City University (2004 to date).
+He was Senior Lecturer in Sociology, University of Ulster (1984-1988), Reader in Sociology, University of Ulster (1988-1994), Professor of Sociology and Head of department, University of Durban (1994-1996), Professor of Political Sociology, University of Liverpool and Director, Globalisation and Social Exclusion Unit (1996-2004), and Head of Civic Engagement, President's Office, Dublin City University (2004 to date).

 Academic research

+In 2018, his book Rethinking Global Labour: After Neoliberalism was published by Agenda Publishing.

 Latin America

 Munck's works on Latin America include Politics and Dependency in the Third World: The Case of Latin America (1984) on dependency theory, Latin America: The Transition to Democracy (1989), three editions of Contemporary Latin America (2002, 2007, 2012), and the Gramscian Rethinking Latin America: Development, Hegemony and Social Transformation (2013).